Spain Lawmakers Set To Reject Far-right No-confidence Motion

 - FOLLOW US ON:

-MADRID: Spanish lawmakers on Thursday were set to reject a no-confidence motion against Prime Minister Pedro Snchez that was called by far-right party Vox over what it says was the government’s poor handling of the coronavirus pandemic.
+MADRID: Spanish lawmakers on Thursday overwhelmingly rejected a no-confidence motion called by the far-right Vox party against Prime Minister Pedro Snchez and his left-wing coalition over their handling of the coronavirus pandemic.

-Last year, Vox became the third-largest force in Spain’s lower house with 52 of 350 parliamentary seats a long way from the 176 votes needed to replace the left-wing coalition led by Snchez.
+The motion was rejected by 298 votes and backed only by the 52 lawmakers of Vox, which last year became the third-largest force in the 350-seat parliament.

 Spain has reported 1 million confirmed infections the highest number in Western Europe and at least 34,000 deaths from COVID-19, although experts say the number is much higher since many cases were missed because of testing shortages and other problems.

-Opposition leader Pablo Casado announced Thursday that the 88 lawmakers of his conservative Popular Party would vote against Vox’s motion and lambasted the far-right party for wasting everybody’s time with the debate as the country grapples with a resurgence of the virus.
+Opposition leader Pablo Casado announced earlier Thursday that the 88 lawmakers of his conservative Popular Party (PP) would vote against Vox’s motion, and lambasted the far-right party for wasting everybody’s time with the debate as the country grapples with a resurgence of the virus.

 This motion is one more lie from Vox for Snchez to remain in Moncloa, Casado said in reference to the palace where the prime ministers office is located.
 Dont mislead Spaniards, please.

-By choosing to vote against rather than abstaining, Casado cleared up the main question of a vote that was set to fail from the beginning in the fragmented Congress of Deputies.
+By choosing to vote against rather than abstaining, Casado cleared up the main question in the run-up to Thursday’s vote in the fragmented Congress of Deputies.

-The Popular Party has been very critical of Snchez’s minority government, but Voxs recent rise has come at the expense of Spains traditional right-wing force.
-Many analysts had seen Vox’s motion as both an attempt to erode the Socialist-led coalition and a direct challenge to Casado, forcing the opposition leader to take a public stand on hot-button issues for the right-wing electorate.
+The Popular Party has been very critical of Snchez’s minority government, but Voxs recent rise has come at the expense of Spains traditional right-wing.
+Many analysts had seen Vox’s motion as both an attempt to erode the Socialist-led coalition and a direct challenge to Casado, forcing the opposition leader to take a public stance on hot-button issues for the right-wing electorate.

-Vox leader Santiago Abascal responded by saying that Casado’s position was showing the true colors of the Popular Party.
+Vox leader Santiago Abascal responded by saying that Casado’s position was showing PP’s true colors.

 It seems that today you have removed your mask and you have joined the brutal caricaturizing of Vox, Abascal said.